Pilot Projects Mini-Grant Program

 Email of Intent: January 7, 2014 – February 14, 2014

 Project End Date: December 31, 2015

 Notification of Awarded Proposal:

-Three to five proposals will be selected for funding and all applicants will be notified by the first week of June 2013.
+Five proposals will be selected for funding and all applicants will be notified by the first week of June 2014.